CFT-approach to Rotating Field Lumps in Attractive Potential: Outlook

 In this paper, we have studied properties of Q-tube solutions with different values of the winding number \(n\) in a theory of complex scalar field with quartic self-interaction.
 For large \(n\), the solitons may be approximated by an analytical solution similar to one in (1 + 1)-dimensional theory.

 Following a semi-analytical approach based on the scaling (\ref{Scaled_Q}, \ref{Scaled_E}), we considered integral characteristics of these solutions, such as energy functional and global $U(1)$ charge.
-Interestingly, at $\omega= m$, both parameters are limited by their maximal values which increase for larger \(n\).
+Interestingly, at $\omega= m$, both quantities reach their finite maximal values which increase for larger \(n\).
 At $\omega=m$ the Q-tube's properties were interpreted within the framework of non-relativistic field theory.
 In this limit, the conformal symmetry is restored.

 The analysis of integral characteristics demonstrated that our solitons are kinematically unstable.
 To examine their instability, we studied their linear decay modes.
 The parameter of exponential decay \(\gamma_{dec.}\) decreases with larger \(\omega\) and vanishes at \(\omega = m\).
-The solitons with larger \(n\) are more stable despite having higher energy.
+The solitons with larger \(n\) are more stable (in terms of classical linear stability, described by the decay rate \(\gamma_{dec}\)) despite having higher energy.
 The orbital moment has a stabilizing effect on the solitons.

 For better understanding of the features of solitons at $\omega \to m$, we studied the non-relativistic limit of our theory.
 We found that the behavior of the theory in this limit is very uncommon due to the restoration of the conformal symmetry.
-Firstly, the conformal theory describes scale-invariant branch of solitons that reproduces properties of relativistic solution at the isolated point \(\omega = m\).
-All these solitons have the same charge and their non-relativistic Hamiltonian is identically equal to zero.
+Firstly, the conformal theory describes scale-invariant branch of solitons (for a given value of \(n\)) that reproduces properties of the relativistic solution at the isolated point \(\omega = m\).
+All the solitons of the branch have the same charge and their non-relativistic Hamiltonian is identically equal to zero.
 Secondly, due to the conformal symmetry, the spectrum of linear perturbations is trivial and contains only zero modes.
 Thus, taking into account relativistic corrections is crucial for the study of the stability issue in this peculiar model.

 One can apply our method of study of classical solutions in the theory with slightly broken conformal invariance for different problems of the field theory.
 Indeed, Lagrangian (\ref{NR lagrangian}) corresponds to the planar Gross-Pitaevskii theory.
 In addition to relativistic corrections, there are other mechanisms of conformal symmetry breaking.
 First of all, one can consider $d=3$ theory and study instabilities along the additional direction for the problems of evolution of rotating clumps of DM \cite{Brax:2025uaw}.
 One can also study D-term \cite{Mai:2012yc} for solitons in conformal model to examine properties of the energy-momentum tensor.